palinkas-jo-reggelt/hMailServer-Firewall-Ban/readme.md

 Ban Spammers to Windows Defender Firewall.
 Use of various reject methods in EventHandlers.vbs to call Firewall Ban.
 Integrated web admin.

+## !!
+NEW !!
+MUST READ !!

+Recent updates have dramatically changed how firewall rules are created.
+When an IP gets banned, a firewall rule is created that contains only that IP as the remote address to block.
+This is how it has been since the beginning of this project.
+However, I found that too many rules (>10,000) caused issues with mysql connections and probably other things that I did not notice.
+Therefore, I changed the rule creation to be one rule per day that contains all of that day's banned IPs.

+It works as normal for the current day.
+Therefore, there are no changes to EventHandlers.vbs.
+A handler script - hmsConsolidateRules.ps1 - should be run daily at 12:01 am.
+This script consolidates the previous day's firewall rules into a single rule.
+A scheduled task should be created for this.

+For working installations, you will want to consolidate all of your rules for days previous to yesterday.
+For this task, use hmsConsolidateRulesRetroactively.ps1.
+This should only be run once and is NOT required for fresh installs.

+Obviously, if you're upgrading, you will want to copy all of the files to your installation, but particularly hmsFirewallBan.ps1 and hmsConsolidateRules.ps1 are required.

 ## Prerequisites

 1) Working hMailServer 5.7.0